Tetranychus urticae

 Organic Pesticides

-Natural Predators - The last non-organic method is by acquiring adult ladybirds, green lacewings or spinosads.
+Natural Predators - The last non-organic method is by acquiring adult ladybirds or green lacewings.
 Although buying insects may be deemed as cruel or inappropriate, it's a natural, and least time-consuming way to remove the pests.
 Many online stores will sell the insects, all at varying prices and quantities.
 Once you've obtained the predators, release them in different sections of the plant, favouring the most infested areas first.
 They'll make their way around your plant, digesting both the eggs and the adults, leaving you with a potentially pest-free plant.
 Keep the insects and plant in an enclosed transparent box throughout this period to increase the rate of digestion.
 Unfortunately, this method can take several days, if not weeks, to work and could even be unsuccessful, which is why other products are favoured.
+It's good to know that 'Spinosads' are usually only sold to professional sellers and should be avoided for hobbyists.

 Chemical Pesticides

-We'd recommend using 'Bayer Garden Provado Ultimate Fruit and Vegetable Bug Killer Concentrate', as it worked IMMEDIATELY after one application.
+Provanto - 'Bayer Garden Provado Ultimate Fruit and Vegetable Bug Killer Concentrate' works IMMEDIATELY after one application.
 It's a concentrated product, meaning that you'll have to dilute it with the appropriate amount of water.
 Spray both sides of the leaves, along with any cubbyholes that could house the infestation.
 Keep the plant away from other specimens once there are no signs of an outbreak for over a month.
+Chemical-based pesticides should only be used as a last-resort measure due to the risk of affecting other biodiversity.

 Ways to Prevent an Attack in the Future

-Change the top layer of the soil when bringing any new plant from a shop.
-Replacing the top layer of the compost will remove any larvae that may have fallen in, or been deposited by a pest. ukhouseplants does this religiously whenever a new plant enters the house!
+3. Change the top layer of the soil when bringing any new plant from a shop.
+Replacing the top layer of the compost will remove any larvae that may have fallen in, or been deposited by a pest.
+THE HOUSEPLANT DOCTOR™ does this religiously whenever a new plant enters the house!

 Book a 1-to-1 Consultation with THE HOUSEPLANT DOCTOR™